Military flees Bolivia government palace after coup attempt fails, general taken into custody

-The soldiers pulled back along with a line of military vehicles as hundreds of Arce's supporters rushed to the square outside the palace, waving Bolivian flags and cheering.
+Soon the soldiers pulled back, along with a line of military vehicles, as hundreds of Arce's supporters rushed the square outside the palace, waving Bolivian flags, singing the national anthem and cheering.

-Hours later, the Bolivian general who appeared to be behind the rebellion, Juan José Zúñiga, was arrested after the attorney general opened an investigation against him.
+Hours later, the Bolivian general who appeared to be behind the rebellion, Juan José Zúñiga, was arrested after the attorney general opened an investigation.
 It wasn’t immediately clear what the charges were against him.

-However, shortly before his arrest Zúñiga claimed Arce asked him to storm the palace in a political move.
-“The president told me: ‘The situation is very screwed up, very critical It is necessary to prepare something to raise my popularity’,” Zúñiga told reporters.
+However, in a twist, Zúñiga claimed in comments to journalists before his arrest that Arce himself told the general to storm the palace in a political move.
+“The president told me: ‘The situation is very screwed up, very critical.
+It is necessary to prepare something to raise my popularity’,” Zúñiga quoted the Bolivian leader as saying.

 Zúñiga sajd he asked Arce if he should “take out the armored vehicles?” and Arce replied, “Take them out.”